Macdonald Identities, Weyl-Kac Denominator Formulas and Affine Grassmannian Elements: Combinatorics of integer partitions

-Following \cite{HX}, the leftmost box of the $i$-th row of the shifted Young diagram of $\bar{\lambda}$ has coordinate $(i,i+1)$.
-The \textit{hook length} of a box of coordinate $(i,j)$ in the shifted diagram is the number of boxes stictly to the right, strictly below, the box itself plus $\bar{\lambda}_j$.
-Let us denote by $\cch(\bar{\lambda})$ the multiset of hook lengths for the strict partition $\bar{\lambda}$.
-One has then the following relation on mulitsets:
+Following~\cite{HX}, the leftmost box of the $i$-th row of the shifted Young diagram of $\bar{\lambda}$ has coordinate $(i,i+1)$.
+The \textit{hook length} of a box of coordinate $(i,j)$ in the shifted diagram is the number of boxes strictly to the right, strictly below, the box itself plus $\bar{\lambda}_j$.
+Let us denote by~$\cch\bigl(\bar{\lambda}\bigr)$ the multiset of hook lengths in the shifted diagram for the strict partition $\bar{\lambda}$.
+One has then the following relation on multisets:

 where we use the symbol $\uplus$ for the union of multisets.
-Let us give an alternative definition of the set $\ccdd$, is that of all partitions $\lambda$ of Durfee square size $d$ such that $\lambda_i=\lambda_i^{\mathrm{tr}}+1$ for all $i\in\lbrace 1,\dots,d\rbrace$.
-We also define the set of conjugate of doubled distinct partitions $\ccdd^{\mathrm{tr}}:=\lbrace \lambda^{\mathrm{tr}}\mid \lambda\in\ccdd\rbrace$.
-These constructions maps $\bar{\lambda}=(1)\in\ccd$ to $\bar{\lambda}\bar{\lambda}=(2)\in \ccdd$ and to $(1,1)\in\ccdd^{\mathrm{tr}}$.
+Let us give an alternative definition of the set $\ccdd$, is that of all partitions $\lambda$ of Durfee square size $d$ such that ${\lambda_i=\lambda_i^{\mathrm{tr}}+1}$ for all~${i\in\lbrace 1,\dots,d\rbrace}$.
+We also define the set of conjugate of doubled distinct partitions $\ccdd^{\mathrm{tr}}:=\bigl\lbrace \lambda^{\mathrm{tr}}\mid \lambda\in\ccdd\bigr\rbrace$.
+These constructions maps $\bar{\lambda}=(1)\in\ccd$ to $\bar{\lambda}\bar{\lambda}=(2)\in \ccdd$ and to~${(1,1)\in\ccdd^{\mathrm{tr}}}$.

-Recall that a partition $\mu$ is \textit{self-conjugate} if its Ferrers diagram is symmetric along the main diagonal, but it can also be seen equivalently if $\bar{\lambda}\in\ccd$, $\mu$ is defined to be the usual partition whose Young diagram is obtained by adding $\bar{\lambda}_i-1$ boxes to the $i$-th column of the shifted Young diagram of $\bar{\lambda}$ for $1\leq i\leq \ell(\bar{\lambda})$.
-One can go from a self-conjugate partition to a doubled distinct partition, respectively conjugate doubled distinct partition, by adding a vertical strip, respectively a horizontal strip, of length of the size of the Durfee square (shaded in yellow in Figure \ref{fig:vardd}, respectively in Figure \ref{fig:varddprime}).
+Recall that a partition $\mu$ is \textit{self-conjugate} if its Ferrers diagram is symmetric along the main diagonal.
+Such a partition $\mu$ can also be constructed from an element $\bar{\lambda}\in\ccd$: $\mu$ is defined to be the usual partition whose Young diagram is obtained by adding $\bar{\lambda}_i-1$ boxes to the $i$-th column of the shifted Young diagram of $\bar{\lambda}$ for $1\leq i\leq \ell\bigl(\bar{\lambda}\bigr)$.
+One can go from a self-conjugate partition to a doubled distinct partition, respectively conjugate doubled distinct partition, by adding a~vertical strip, respectively a horizontal strip, of length of the size of the Durfee square (shaded in yellow in Figure \ref{fig:var}\,(c), respectively in Figure \ref{fig:var}\,(d)).